Flight attendant used secret note to save teen from human trafficking

 The story is just one of many being highlighted by Airline Ambassadors International, an organization focused on training attendants to spot signs of human trafficking, NBC News reports.

-“The front line employees are not being trained,” said Nancy Rivard, president of the organization.
-“We’re funding this from our own pocketbooks.”
+“The front line employees are not being trained” by their airlines, said Nancy Rivard, president of the organization.”We’re funding this from our own pocketbooks.”

 Rivard and several of her team flew to Houston before the Super Bowl to hold a two-day training session for airline employees on how to recognize human trafficking.